Joe Seay

 Joe Van Seay (April 1939 – July 11, 2019) was an American wrestling coach known for his achievements at the high school, collegiate, and international levels.
 His coaching methods and leadership led to multiple championships, making a lasting impact on the sport.

 Early life and wrestling career

 Seay was born in Altus, Oklahoma, and became a standout wrestler in high school, winning a state championship for Wellington High School in Kansas.
 He competed at Kansas State University, qualifying for the NCAA championships three times (1962–1964).
 Seay also won three national Greco-Roman titles and placed second twice in freestyle wrestling.

-High School Coaching Career
+High school coaching career

 Seay began his coaching career at Bakersfield South High School in California.
 Over eight years, he compiled a record of 177 wins, 12 losses, and 2 ties, earning recognition as the national high school Coach of the Year.

-Collegiate Coaching Career
+Collegiate coaching career

 Cal State Bakersfield

 In 1972, Seay moved to collegiate coaching at California State University, Bakersfield.
 Over 12 seasons, he led the team to seven NCAA Division II national championships, with an overall coaching record of 189-56-2.